 Make no mistake—addiction is definitely a disease.
 Moreover, illicit substances like heroin, meth, and cocaine alter brain chemistry, which leads to negative long-term physical side effects and dangerous drug-seeking behavior.
 Because medical experts consider addiction to be a pre-existing mental health disorder, the Affordable Care Act mandates that insurance companies have to cover at least a portion of your substance abuse treatment programs.
 At a minimum, it makes paying for rehab easier.

 CVRC will work with your insurance company to ensure that you get the most coverage possible toward our recovery programs.
 Additionally, depending upon your policy, you may be eligible to receive treatment with little to no out-of-pocket costs.

-After an individual goes through a residential program, he or she may transition to an intensive outpatient program or an outpatient program.
+After an individual goes through a residential program, he or she may transition to an intensive outpatient program or behavioral therapy treatment for drug addiction.
 These programs help individuals to prepare for their transition from life in treatment to life outside of rehab.
-This is beneficial since outpatient treatment allows people to live outside of the rehab facility while still being able to participate in therapy!

 Often, individuals who are suffering from substance abuse feel overwhelmed by guilt or shame.
 Some may even feel as though they don’t deserve to live a life that is free from addiction.
 Others might be too ashamed to talk about their struggles with other people.
 The very thought of reaching out for help can seem to be completely out of the question.